 Its LATCH anchors are conveniently retractable for when they're not in use, and the included harness height adjusters come in handy for a baby's growing body.
 The seat features thicker, higher-quality fabric than previous models, and the fabric is fire-resistant.
 The Mesa is also a slick-looking car seat, especially when paired with either the Uppababy Cruz or Vista strollers.

-The Britax B-Safe 35 performed on a par with the Chicco KeyFit 30 in the NHTSA's crash and efficiency ratings, as well as in Wirecutter's independent crash tests.
+One of the best car seats for those concerned about safety, the Britax B-Safe 35 performed on a par with the Chicco KeyFit 30 in the NHTSA's crash and efficiency ratings, as well as in Wirecutter's independent crash tests.
 Its shell is retrofitted with an energy-absorbing steel base and features side impact protection with Britax's SafeCell system, as well as impact-resistant foam in the carrier itself.

 The Britax is reasonably straightforward to install in your car and latch into its base, and there's even a belt lock-off to ensure that the seat stays fixed.
 The B-Safe 35 also offers a higher height and weight limit, so there is room to grow.
 However, some customer reviews have complained that the seat's interior can be a bit narrow for taller babies.

 While we don't suggest you buy a convertible car seat for your baby in the first year, you might decide you want to buy something now anyway, so that you don't have to worry about it a year and a half down the line.
-The Britax Emblem is worth a try for parents with few specific needs, who don't mind shuffling baby in-and-out inside something slightly more massive than the norm.
+The Britax Emblem is worth a try for parents with few specific needs, who don't mind shuffling baby in-and-out inside something slightly larger than the norm.

 The Emblem is an attractive car seat with ample padding for the baby to rest against.
 It's as easy to install as the B-Safe 35, featuring LATCH connectors and built-in lock-offs to keep the seat securely in place.
 It doesn't secure quickly using the seatbelt method, so it's not a prime choice for parents moving in and out of vehicles.